nedostatoksna/nedostatoksna/README.md

 - **React:** I have experience in developing Single Page Applications (SPAs) using the React library.
 I can create high-level components, manage application state, and work with React Router for navigation.

 - **Next.js:** I'm familiar with the Next.js framework and have experience applying it in projects.
 I can use it to create Server-Side Rendering (SSR) and Static Site Generation (SSG) applications, optimize their performance, and improve SEO.

+- **TypeScript:** I know TypeScript and apply it for static type checking of code, which helps prevent errors and improves code understanding by other developers.

 ## Projects